Cebuano language: Negros

 The Cebuano dialect in Negros is somewhat similar to Standard Cebuano (spoken by the majority of the provincial areas of Cebu), with distinct Hiligaynon influences.
 It is distinctive in retaining //l// sounds and longer word forms as well.
 It is the primary dialectal language of the entire province of Negros Oriental and northeastern parts of Negros Occidental (while the majority of the latter province and its bordered areas speaks Hiligaynon/Ilonggo), as well as some parts of Siquijor.
 Examples of Negrense Cebuano's distinction from other Cebuano dialects is the usage of the word maot instead of batî ("ugly"), alálay, kalálag instead of kalag-kalag (Halloween), kabaló/kahibaló and kaágo/kaantígo instead of kabawó/kahíbawó ("know").

 Luzon

 There is no specific Luzonian dialect of Cebuano, as speakers of Cebuano in Luzon come from many different regions in Central Visayas and Mindanao.
 Cebuano-speaking people from Luzon can be easily recognized in the Visayas primarily by their vocabulary, which incorporates Tagalog words.
 Their accents and some aspects of their grammar can also sometimes exhibit Tagalog influence.
 Such Tagalog-influenced Cebuano dialects are sometimes colloquially known as "Bisalog" (a portmanteau of Tagalog and Bisaya).

 Saksak sinagol

 The term saksak sinagol in context means "a collection of miscellaneous things" or literally "inserted mixture", thus the few other Cebuano-influenced regions that have a variety of regional languages use this term to refer to their dialects with considerable incorporated Cebuano words.
 Examples of these regions can be found in places like Masbate.

+Example text

+Article 1 of the Universal Declaration of Human Rights in Cebuano:Ang tanang katawhan gipakatawo nga may kagawasan ug managsama sa kabililhon.
+Sila gigasahan sa salabutan ug tanlag og mag-ilhanay isip managsoon sa usa'g-usa diha sa diwa sa ospiritu.Article 1 of the Universal Declaration of Human Rights in English:All human beings are born free and equal in dignity and rights.
+They are endowed with reason and conscience and should act towards one another in a spirit of brotherhood.